Transnational Mobility in Schools – a research and development project

 This project, funded by the German ministry of Education and Research and conducted in collaboration with the German Teachers’ Union and the Freudenberg Foundation, is designed as research and development in partnership with schools, not simply research about schools.
 12 German schools that stand out for strong commitment to their students’ success and innovative approaches are partners in the project.

-In addition, TraMiS is seeking schools in international settings with divergent migration patterns, immigration laws, and school policies for participation, namely in New York (USA), Toronto (Canada), Stockholm (Sweden) and Bolzano (Italy).
+In addition, TraMiS team members have visited schools in international settings with divergent migration patterns, immigration laws, and school policies, namely in New York (USA), Toronto (Canada), Stockholm (Sweden) and Bolzano (Italy).

 Methods include workshops, interviews with school leaders and classroom observations to understand local teaching conditions.